A generalized statistical model for fits to parton distributions

-The results shown in Sec.~\ref{subsec:consistent_GMM_chi2} indicate that the GMM method might over-estimate the uncertainty, especially if one includes more base Gaussian distributions than needed.
-Therefore, a procedure to determine the optimal value of $K$, for a mixture of $K$ base Gaussian distributions of the GMM, is required.
-Here, we propose the use of the Akaike information criterion (AIC)~\cite{Akaike} and Bayesian information criterion (BIC)~\cite{BIC} as indicators that will help determine optimal values for $K$, {\it i.e.,} the number of Gaussians.
+The results shown in Sec.~\ref{subsec:consistent_GMM_chi2} indicate that the GMM method overestimates the uncertainty for consistent data sets, especially if one includes more base Gaussian distributions than needed.

+Although the GMM automatically clusters data into sets with tension and those that are consistent, a method to quantify the level of consistency and to determine the optimal number of base Gaussian distributions ($K$) required to avoid overfitting and therefore overestimation of uncertainties.

+Here, we propose the use of the Akaike information criterion (AIC)~\cite{Akaike} and Bayesian information criterion (BIC)~\cite{BIC} as indicators that will help determine optimal values for $K$, {\it i.e.,} the number of Gaussians, and as a test of the consistency of fits.

 The values of AIC and BIC, defined in Eq.~\eqref{eq:AIC_BIC}, increase as more parameters are introduced.
 They also take into account the change in goodness of fit and reduce as the fit improves.
 Both AIC and BIC are thus able to account for the trade-off between introducing additional parameters and an improvement to the fit.
-The minimum values for the AIC and BIC indicate to us the best choice of parameters, in this case, the best choice for the value of $K$.
+The smallest values of the AIC and BIC indicate to us the best choice of parameters, in this case, the best choice for the value of $K$.
 The AIC and BIC are defined as

 We count the number of independent parameters $N_{p}$ for the GMM as following,

 where $N_\text{parm}$ is the number of independent parameters for each base Gaussian distribution.
 The first term in Eq.~\eqref{eq:N_parm} is the total number of fitting parameters over $K$ copies of base distributions.
 The second term corresponds to the number of independent weights.
 In our pseudo-data study, there are always two free variables in the pseudo-PDF parametrization.
 Hence the total number of independent parameters for the GMM method in our current fits is